 Provider enrollment for the BI Waiver program is an open process.
 Providers can apply to become BI waiver providers at any time.
-Providers can enroll by requesting a provider enrollment packet from BHA.completing an application in the electronic Provider Enrollment Portal (ePREP) Completed applications are then returned downloaded from ePREP and shared with to the BHA for review and approval.
+Providers can enroll by completing an application in the electronic Provider Enrollment Portal (ePREP) Completed applications are downloaded from ePREP and shared with the BHA for review and approval.
 If the provider application includes all required information and documentation, and the provider meets the provider requirements, a Medicaid provider number will be assigned.
 For incomplete applications and/or providers that do not meet provider requirements, BHA will continue to work with the provider until the organization meets the provider requirements or withdraws the provider application.
 The Behavioral Health Administration is continuing to recruit qualified providers who have experience serving individuals with BI.
 Recruitment efforts include information sessions about the BI Waiver program and provider requirements, individual training and meetings with interested provider agencies, advertisements about the waiver program in the Developmental Disabilities Providers newsletter, presentations at Developmental Disabilities Administrations regional provider meetings, and conducting presentations at various trainings and conferences throughout the State.